ar-/gdroidclient/README.md

 * The normal search is searching only in the app names in your language (yes, apps can have different names in different languages).
 * 'search harder' includes the app-summary into the search, which is a short description of the app in one or 2 sentences.
 * 'search even harder' includes also the app description in the search result.
 This is similar to the search in the F-Droid client.
 The result will contain a maximum of results but many of them might be irrelevant.

+## Where do the similar apps come from?

+They are calculated by this R script https://gitlab.com/frief/app_match.r made by Frieder Ferlemann.
+Please check it out and feel free to contribute to it, if you'd like to improve the similar apps.